esp-rs/book/src/writing-your-own-application/std-applications/understanding-esp-idf-template.md

 Before going further let's see what these files are for.

-- [.gitignore]
-    - Tells `git` which folders and files to ignore
-- [Cargo.toml]
-    - The usual Cargo manifest declaring some meta-data and dependencies of the project
-- LICENSE-APACHE, LICENSE_MIT
-    - Those are the most common licenses used in the Rust ecosystem
-    - Tf you want to apply a different license you can delete these files and change the license in `Cargo.toml`
-- [rust-toolchain.toml]
-    - Defines which Rust toolchain to use
-    - Depending on your target this will use `nightly` or `esp`
 - [.cargo/config.toml]
     - The Cargo configuration
     - Contains our target